thomasgtaylor/how.wtf/content/post/2023-05-28-how-to-install-neovim-on-ubuntu.md

 ---
-title: How to install Neovim on Ubuntu
-date: 2023-05-28T23:45:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-05-28 23:45:00-04:00
 description: How to install Neovim on Debian-based distributions.
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to install Neovim on Ubuntu
 ---

 Installing Neovim on Debian-based distributions: Ubuntu, Mint, etc. is easy!